 Where can I Buy Bit-O-Honey?

 Bit-O-Honey can be hard to find in stores at times, with other snacks often taking space on the shelves.
 But there are some locations that sell it.
-You can check out our list of stores that sell Bit-o-Honey below.
-As an alternative you can also buy Bit-o-Honey online.
-Ordering Bit-o-honey online can often get you good deals on Bit-o-Honey in bulk.
-Also, if the areas that sell them are out of your area, having Bit-o-Honey shipped to you may be the best way to go.
+Ordering Bit-O-Honey online can often get you good deals on Bit-o-Honey in bulk.

 Stores That May Sell Bit-O-Honey

-Here is a list of some stores may that sell Bit-o-Honey!
+Here is a list of some stores may that sell the candy!

 - Dollar General